Evidence Synthesis of Qualitative Research in Europe (ESQUIRE)

 Accommodation and Meals

-The course fee includes lunch and refreshments throughout this 3 day course, plus a course evening dinner that takes place on the first evening.
-No accommodation is included, please contact us for further details of how to book at Halifax Hall at our preferential rate of £65.
+The course fee includes lunch and refreshments throughout this 3 day course, plus a Course Evening Dinner that takes place on the first evening.

 If you have any particular dietary or access requirements then please contact the Short Course Unit with your requirements at the time of booking.